Check Out the Calories and Protein in Each Chicken Cut

 Every 100 grams of cooked chicken breast provide about 165 calories – a fairly small amount.
 As far as protein is concerned, this cut has 31 grams per 100 grams of the food.

 These are proteins of high biological value; that is to say, they have all the essential amino acids and a good score in terms of digestibility.
-They’ve proven to be decisive in promoting good recovery after intense exercise.
+They’ve proven to be decisive in promoting good recovery after intense exercise, according to this publication.

 Although chicken contains hardly any carbohydrates in its interior, the breast has approximately 3.6 grams of fat per 100 of product.
 The lipid profile will depend on the animal’s own diet.
 It’s always preferable to opt for chickens that have been raised in the wild and have not been subject to accelerated fattening processes.